edsu/inkdroid.org/_drafts/nicolini-3.md

 @Orlikowski:1992 introduced the use of Structuration Theory but in
 @Orlikowski:2000 she moved away from it, towards practice theory.
 These might be useful to read.

+> Giddens appeared too busy developing a theory of society and individuals
+> which put everything inthe right place, portrayed people as reflexive and
+> rational, and allowed almostno room for pathos, emotions, disorder,
+> conflict, and violence.
+Moreover,Giddens' structurationism failed to inspire
+> a community that had been held to ransom for decades by the boxes, arrows,
+> and loops of system theory.
+In spite of its innovative, strong, processual
+> character, Giddens' system theory looked suspiciously like more of the
+> same.
+Finally, critical authors were some-what unhappy with Giddens' flat
+> and a-conflictual view of the social, and were weary of the potentially
+> deeply conservative implications of structurationism.

 Bourdieu